prashcr/localpets/grpc_server/README.md

 $ npm run proxy
 ```

+For details about the REST endpoints, view `protos/localpets.proto` for the list of endpoints and their query/path params.
+The proxy server listens on port `8080` by default, which can be changed in `proxy/proxy.go`.

 (optional) Generate [Swagger](http://swagger.io) spec in `protos` dir
 ```
 $ npm run genswagger
 ```

-#### REST API
-View `protos/localpets.proto` for the list of endpoints and their query/path params.
-The proxy server listens on port `8080` by default, which can be changed in `proxy/proxy.go`.